List of As Told by Ginger characters: Jonas Foutley

 Jonas Foutley is Ginger and Carl's biological father, who abandoned them and Lois sometime after Carl was born.
 Ginger never had any fond or, for that matter, clear memories of her father, and all the photographs of him that are in her possession are of his feet.

 In Hello Stranger, Jonas is 37 years old, and he lives in an apartment.
 Although he never returns Ginger's call, she convinces herself that he will show up at her reading.
 Lois, however, rightly believes that he will not appear.
-Lois is at work at the time of Ginger's performance, and has sunflowers sent to the school with a card signed "Dad", but Ginger realizes that Lois sent the flowers and her father let her down.
+Lois is at work at the time of Ginger's performance, and has sunflowers sent to the school with a card signed "Dad", but Ginger realizes that actually Lois sent the flowers and her father just let her down.

 In An "Even Steven" Holiday Special, Jonas is shown performing as Santa Claus, standing on the street corner, collecting money, and happens to come across Carl and Hoodsey.
 Hoodsey believes that Jonas is really Santa Claus, and confides in him that Carl does not believe in Santa, because Santa has never granted him his only wish (to have his father home for Christmas).
 After hearing this, Jonas decides to pay the Foutleys a visit, which somewhat improved his relationship with his children.

 Though Jonas never really becomes a fixture in the family, he appears sometimes to bequeath fatherly advice to Ginger, and to teach her about the extended family from which she is descended.
-Carl, however, is still bitter towards his dad for abandoning him and limits his contact with him.
+Carl, however, is still quite bitter towards his dad for abandoning him and largely limits his contact with him.

 Jonas is described as an "animal lover" and has a pet dog named Ben.